LukeMowry/Projects/README.md

 # Projects In Python

 This is my repository for my attempts at the mega project list from karan.
-There are a total of 92 projects at this time and I have completed seventeen.
+There are a total of 92 projects at this time and I have completed twenty.